 The course is generally linear and as such, it will feel like a journey for competitors from start to finish.
 Whilst some teams will ‘race’ their way through the wilderness, most should treat GODZone as an expedition that will provide an unrivalled sense of fulfilment should they complete the course in the time frame allowed.

 It is expected that the winning teams for both GZ Pure and GZ Pursuit will complete the courses in three to four days, with weather and other mitigating factors having some influence on the final outcome.
 All teams in the GZ Pure event will be permitted up to seven days to complete the course.
-All teams in the GZ Pursuit event will be permitted up to six days to complete the course.
+All teams in the GZ Pursuit event will be permitted up to seven days to complete the course.
 There will be at least one mid-race cut off which will allow the slowest teams on the respective courses to move towards the finish in an accelerated fashion.
 We are keen to encourage and help as many teams as practical to reach the finish line and at the same time experience the most exciting stages.

 Transitions will provide a brief respite for highly competitive teams and a well-earned and welcome break for most.
 These areas may allow teams the opportunity for shelter, sleep and a chance to stock up on supplies.
 For the GZ Pure teams, transitions will be very much about self-supported efficiency.
 They will be responsible for packing all their equipment prior to the race start and will not be able to receive any outside assistance.
 The GZ Pursuit event is a ‘supported’ race which means each team has a small support crew who will be responsible for the teams equipment transport between stages and also for looking after their team in transition.